 The efficacy and safety of Benlysta in the elderly has not been established.
-Data on patients ≥ 65 years are limited to <1.
-8% of the studied population.
-Therefore, the use of Benlysta in elderly patients is not recommended unless the benefits are expected to outweigh the risks.
-In case administration of Benlysta to elderly patients is deemed necessary, dose adjustment is not required (see section 5.2).
+Data on patients ≥ 65 years are limited (see section 5.1).
+Benlysta should be used with caution in the elderly.
+Dose adjustment is not required (see section 5.2).